Cross-correlating the patchy screening and kinetic Sunyaev-Zel'dovich effects as a new probe of reionization: Forecasts

 To avoid the likely dominant contribution from extragalactic temperature foregrounds, namely their flux trispectra, we conservatively focused on the polarization estimator for the $\tau$ forecasts.
 If we instead combine the polarization and temperature $\tau$ estimators, $\mathrm{SNR}(\tau\tau$) increases by $\sim 5$ times and $\mathrm{SNR}(K\tau)$ increases by $\sim 25-30$\%.
 This is notable for $C_L^{\tau\tau}$ in that it may cross the detection threshold with CMB-HD data.
 For the other survey cases, however, the $C_L^{\tau\tau}$ and $C_L^{K\tau}$ signals will likely remain below the detection limit, at least in our fiducial reionization scenario.

 We acknowledge that using $\tau_{EB}$ or $\tau_{EB+TT}$ will still produce foreground biases in $C_L^{K\tau}$ due to the correlation between CMB foregrounds, such as the CIB or tSZ, with the $\tau$ field (i.e., even if reconstructed with polarization).
 This situation is analogous to the foreground contamination in CMB lensing cross-correlations as described in \citet{vanengelen2014}, \citet{osborne2014}, and \citet{Sailer2020}.
-This type of cross-correlation bias could be improved by performing something like the mixed-ILC method in \citet{Raghunathan2023}, where the CIB is cleaned from one leg of the $\hat{K}$ estimator and the tSZ is cleaned from the other before reconstructing $\hat{K}$.
+This will naturally be suppressed by the application of internal linear combination methods to the multi-frequency CMB maps, which will reduce the contribution from these signals at the two-point level; this is what we have assumed for our nominal results that include foreground contribution.
+However, some contribution from CIB-$\tau$ and tSZ-$\tau$ correlation will likely remain.
+To test the case that we would ensure full deprojection of either (nominal) CIB or tSZ, we additionally used the CMB-S4 ``CIB-free" and ``tSZ-free" curves from \citet{Raghunathan2023} to reconstruct $N_L^{KK}$ and recalculate SNRs for $C_L^{K\tau}$.
+These deprojections come at the cost of additional residual noise.
+We found that the CIB-free case yields a 55\% lower SNR for $C_L^{K\tau}$ than the original minimum variance case, while the tSZ-free case reduces the SNR by 85\%.
+Therefore, $C_L^{K\tau}$ is highly sensitive to CIB and tSZ deprojection.
+We note that one could instead do a cross-ILC approach, which is demonstrated in \citet{Raghunathan2023}.
+This method involves cleaning the CIB from one leg and the tSZ from the other in the $K$ estimator, significantly improving the foreground biases while yielding comparable SNR to the CIB-free case.